 Five floors up in the Lower Highlands, El Five’s patio has a beautiful panorama view of the downtown skyline and a tapas and cocktail menu that’s just as good as the sights.
-Seats on the patio are hard to come by without a reservation, so take the extra time to plan ahead.
+Seats on the patio are hard to come by without a reservation, so plan ahead.
 The Mediterranean food is a bit pricey, but it’s definitely worth the extra dollars for a nice night out.
 Make sure to get the shawarma-spiced lamb ribs.

-Postino is one of the classier patios in town, with a solid happy hour ($5 glasses of wine and beer pitchers 11am - 5pm everyday).
-It’s perfect for fancy day drinking, cheese and charcuterie snacking, girls day out, and impressing out-of-towners.
+Postino is one of the nicer patios in town and has with a solid Happy Hour ($5 glasses of wine and beer pitchers, 11am-5pm daily).
+It’s perfect for day drinking, cheese and charcuterie snacking, and impressing out-of-towners.
 If you want a cocktail without having to worry about the group next to you taking shots of Fireball, this is your spot.
 Grab a bottle of rosé and the bruschetta plate.

 Working lunches are a necessary evil during the week, but Brider makes them a little more bearable.
-The menu is big (kale salads, meatball sandwiches, pizza), the covered patio is great, and if you’re actually here post-workday instead of during, the full bar will help you and your colleagues blow off some steam.
+The menu is big with everything from kale salads to meatball sandwiches and pizza and the covered patio is great.
+And if you’re actually here post-workday instead of during, the full bar will help you and your colleagues blow off some steam.

 A burger and a few beers near Union Station is the perfect warm-up before heading to a Rockies game.
 And for unwinding after work.
-Actually, it’s pretty ideal for most situations.
-Hopdoddy provides the perfect venue for such things.
+Actually, it’s pretty ideal for most situations - and Hopdoddy provides the perfect venue.
 Their wrap-around patio has plenty of seating, and plenty of umbrellas to keep you from getting sunburned while you take bets on whether the people rolling by planning to catch the A-Line train will actually make their flights.

-Briar Commons is a brewery/restaurant type of place, and it’s a great spot for a guys night or day drinking outing.
-The food is decent, but you want to turn your attention to the brewed-on-site beer.
-And the roof deck that looks over Jefferson Park.
+Briar Commons is a brewery/restaurant type of place, and it’s a great spot for a night with friend or day drinking.
+The food is decent, but you want to turn your attention to the brewed-on-site beer and the roof deck that looks over Jefferson Park.
 If you do get hungry while taking in the views, go for the burger.

-Avanti is a market-style food court with decent (and semi-overpriced) options.
+Avanti is a market-style food court with decent (though semi-overpriced) options.
 You’re here for the huge patio space, great location, and the multiple bar areas spread out enough to keep lines down on a busy day.
-Our advice is to make this your crew’s early afternoon stop before heading downtown for the night.
-Throw back a few, and enjoy the sunset.
+Our advice is to make this your crew’s early afternoon stop to catch the subset before heading downtown for the night.

-Local 46 is oddly situated far away from the more bustling/popular part of Tennyson St., but it’s worth the trip.
-The wide-open patio out back has a lot of seating, ping pong, and a smoke shack that serves burgers and a very good sausage plate.
+Local 46 is far away from the more bustling and popular part of Tennyson St., but it’s worth the trip.
+The patio out back has a lot of seating, ping pong, and a smoke shack that serves burgers and a very good sausage plate.
 Combine all that with the live music, and you have the perfect summer night.
 It’s much more of a beer drinkers place, but this is Colorado - you pretty much have to like beer to get in.

 The actual patio out front at Highland Tavern isn’t that great, but since remodeling and expanding their interior, it doesn’t matter.
 Most of the spaces both downstairs and up now include access to giant garage-like areas with open air seating and pretty spectacular views of the city.
 Grab some shots and a few orders of their famous tater tots.
 And definitely a cup of green chili on the side for dipping.

-Buchi Cafe is our favorite spot for mid-week, extended-lunch “meetings”.
+Buchi Cafe is our favorite spot for mid-week, extended-lunch “meetings.”
 Grab a double Cortadito if you need to stay sharp, or a Caipirinha if you need to loosen up.
-Either way, also grab one of their awesome Cuban sandwiches and a table outside.
+Either way, make sure you grab one of their Cuban sandwiches and a table outside.

 The atmosphere and food make The Plimoth our most recommended date night spot in Denver.
 Spend a long afternoon at the Zoo nearby, then head here for dinner and go straight for the patio.
 Don’t be surprised if your date starts planning your wedding during the second course, or if you decide to propose after dessert.
 Just remember, it’s The Plimoth causing that warm and fuzzy feeling - don’t get crazy.

 Highland Tap is one of our go-to’s.
-It’s super laid-back with great food, a great beer list, great people-watching, and probably your best chance to see Ben from the Bachelor out and about in Denver.
+It’s super laid-back with great food, a great beer list, and great people-watching.

 Root Down has Denver’s patio brunch game locked down.
 If you want to hang here (and yes, you want to hang here), start making your reservations now.
 You can try to walk in, but maybe bring a snack to munch on while you wait - the patio crowd here tends to settle in to share stories from the previous night over bottomless mimosas.

-If community table eating still sounds like a guaranteed hour of awkward small talk to you, the patio at The Populist is the perfect way to ease into it.
-The small plates are perfect on a nice summer night, especially during happy hour.
+If community table eating sounds like a guaranteed hour of awkward small talk to you, the patio at The Populist is the perfect way to ease into it.
+The small plates are perfect on a nice summer night, especially during Happy Hour.
 Grab a seat at one of the long tables out back, and you’ll be making friends in no time.

 The Source offers a nice two-for-one option on the patio out front.
 Want a casual hang and some cheap, delicious street tacos?
 Head to Comida.
 Looking for a more classy, upscale afternoon or evening?
 Head next door to Acorn.
 Or just do lunch at one, and dinner at the other.

 If you’re feeling artsy but don’t want to make the trek south to the Santa Fe art district, make a move to RiNo.
-Gallery openings are happening pretty much every other week.
-And once you’re good and cultured, make your way to the roof at Los Chingones for food and drinks.
+Gallery openings are happening pretty much every other week, so once you’re good and cultured, make your way to the roof at Los Chingones for food and drinks.
 The Tres Pigs Nachos alone are a masterpiece.